tongson/Gimokod/README.md

 ## ACTIVELY MAINTAINED AND STABLE

   Arch Linux updates its packages frequently so the Arch Build System is good for monitoring updates.
-The repositories of Gentoo, Exherbo, Openwall, Alpine Linux, Mandrive, Debian, Fedora and openSUSE are also monitored for updates and useful patches.
+The repositories of Gentoo, Openwall, Mandriva, Debian, Fedora and openSUSE are also monitored for updates and useful patches.
 Relevant channels are monitored for security vulnerabilities affecting supported packages.
 Keeping the base system small has the added benefit of needing less work with keeping abreast with essential updates.

   The `core` and `main` repositories are meant to host stable packages but they will be updated or preferrably patched immediately if any serious security